Toarcian Oceanic Anoxic Event: Marine vertebrates

-Terrestrial vertebrates
+Terrestrial animals

 The TOAE is suggested to have caused the extinction of various clades of dinosaurs, including coelophysids, dilophosaurids, and many basal sauropodomorph clades, as a consequence of the remodelling of terrestrial ecosystems caused by global climate change.
+Some heterodontosaurids and thyreophorans also perished in the extinction event.
 In the wake of the extinction event, many derived clades of ornithischians, sauropods, and theropods emerged, with most of these post-extinction clades greatly increasing in size relative to dinosaurs before the TOAE.
+Eusauropods were propelled to ecological dominance after their survival of the Toarcian cataclysm.
+Megalosaurids experienced a diversification event in the latter part of the Toarcian that was possibly a post-extinction radiation that filled niches vacated by the mass death of the Early Toarcian extinction.
+Insects may have experienced blooms as fish moved en masse to surface waters to escape anoxia and then died in droves due to limited resources.